SO(4)-symmetry of mechanical systems with 3 degrees of freedom: Introduction

-An important property of this $SO(4)$ is that the Casimirs of its Lie algebra $\fo(4)$ restore the Hamiltonian.

-The Hamiltonian in Eq. (\ref{H}) describes, for example, the motion of two particles interacting via gravity, and the motion of light charged particle in the field of a heavier nucleus.
-So, the number of works investigating this Hamiltonian is not much fewer than infinity.
-It is therefore astonishing that we could not find in the literature the definite answer to a natural question: ``does there exist a mechanical system with 3 degrees of freedom, except for the Coulomb system, which has 6 first integrals generating the Lie algebra $\fo(4)$?"\ posed, e.g., in \cite{Mu}, \cite{SW}.
+An important property of this $\mathrm{SO}(4)$ is that the Casimirs of its Lie algebra $\mathfrak{o}(4)$ restore the Hamiltonian.
+The Hamiltonian in Eq. (\ref{H}) describes, for example, the motion of two particles interacting via gravity, and the motion of two charged particles with the charges of opposite sign.
+The number of works investigating this Hamiltonian is huge.\footnote{See, for example, \cite{Bulk, OhSi} and references therein.} It is therefore astonishing that the literature does not give (at least, we could not find it) the definite answer to a natural question: ``does there exist a mechanical system with 3 degrees of freedom, except for the Coulomb system, which has 6 first integrals generating the Lie algebra $\mathfrak{o}(4)$?" posed, e.g., in \cite{Mu, SW}.
+Two different answers to the question were given fifty years ago: